AnujSaha0111/Stock_Insights/README.md

 # Stock Insights

 A modern React/TypeScript application for visualizing and analyzing stock market data.
-This project provides real-time updates, advanced analytics, sentiment analysis, and portfolio tracking, all in a user-friendly interface.

-## About

-This project was created to help users track and analyze stock market trends, manage a portfolio, and explore technical indicators.
+This project provides real-time updates, advanced analytics, sentiment analysis, and portfolio tracking, all in a user-friendly interface, created to help users track and analyze stock market trends, manage a portfolio, and explore technical indicators.
 It is designed for both casual investors and those interested in financial data visualization.

 ## Features